-Physical restraint of ratites is different for each.
-The ostrich’s head can be caught by hand or hook, and a hood can be placed over the head.
-Once hooded, the ostrich's head should be maintained below the level of its body to restrict it from kicking its legs forward.
+Physical restraint of ratites is different for each species.
+An ostrich’s head can be caught by hand or hook, and a hood can be placed over its head.
+Once hooded, an ostrich's head should be maintained below the level of its body to restrict it from kicking its legs forward.
 An ostrich kick can seriously injure a handler and, once captured, the bird will quickly try to back up and kick anyone in front of its body.
 Because an ostrich will back up when its head is held, an assistant should be positioned behind the bird to push as the person holding its head leads the ostrich forward.
 Emus must be handled from behind, grasping the wings and lifting the bird slightly upward and back.
 The front of the bird should be avoided to prevent being injured by the claws on the feet, because, as with all ratites, emus will kick forward to try to escape.
 Rheas are handled much like emus.
 Some handlers use hoods to facilitate handling emus and rheas, although this technique is not as effective as it is with ostriches.

 Finally, a cloacal examination is performed to verify normal anatomy.
 When indicated, samples for microbial culture can be collected from the trachea, cloaca, and caudal oviduct, and blood can be collected for a CBC and serum chemistry panel.
-(For hematologic and serum biochemical reference ranges for ostriches, see Table: Hematologic Reference Ranges and see Table: Serum Biochemical Reference Ranges).
+(For hematologic and serum biochemical reference ranges for ostriches, Veterinary.see Table # Hematologic Reference Ranges Hematologic Reference Ranges read more and Veterinary.see Table # Serum Biochemical Reference Ranges Serum Biochemical Reference Ranges read more ).
 Sodium heparin is the preferred anticoagulant for both the CBC and serum chemistry panel.
 A slide should be prepared immediately for cytologic evaluation.

 Recommended sites for venipuncture and catheterization in ostriches and rheas are the cutaneous ulnar veins on the ventral side of the wings and the medial metatarsal veins.
 In emus, the jugular vein and medial metatarsal vein are the blood collection sites of choice.
 Venipuncture of the jugular vein is more difficult in ostriches because of their size and because sudden movement by the bird can result in lacerations and exsanguination.
-In debilitated ratites, catheterization (adults, 14-gauge, 13-cm catheter) of the jugular vein is easy and provides a readily accessible port to the vascular system.
+In debilitated ratites, even ostriches, catheterization (adults, 14-gauge, 13-cm catheter) of the jugular vein is easy and provides a readily accessible port to the vascular system.
 The right jugular vein is more developed than the left.

-Chemical restraint for handling and surgical procedures in ratites use typical veterinary drugs.
+Chemical restraint for handling and surgical procedures in ratites involve typical veterinary drugs.
 Anesthesia may be induced in younger birds with isoflurane or sevoflurane using the same procedures as with small animals.
-Intubation for maintenance is recommended, but the cuff should not be inflated because of the possibility of pressure necrosis (birds have complete tracheal rings that do not expand with the tracheal cuff).
-Xylazine and ketamine combinations are commonly used for short procedures on induction, followed by intubation and gas anesthesia.
+Intubation for maintenance is recommended; however, the cuff should not be inflated, because of the possibility of pressure necrosis (birds have complete tracheal rings that do not expand with the tracheal cuff).
+Xylazine and ketamine combinations are commonly administered for short procedures on induction, followed by intubation and gas anesthesia.
 Xylazine administered at 2.5 mg/kg, IV, followed, after sedative effect is noticed, by ketamine at 1 mg/kg, is an effective protocol.
-However, xylazine has significant cardiorespiratory depressant effects and should not be used in severely ill birds.
+However, xylazine has notable cardiorespiratory depressant effects and should not be administered to severely ill birds.
 Also, xylazine is not recommended as a premedication for inhalation anesthesia, because it may greatly enhance the cardiodepressant effects of gas anesthetic agents.

 Surgical procedures in ratites generally are related to the GI tract, orthopedics, and trauma repair.
 Proventriculotomy for foreign body removal and impactions in ratite species is a common surgical procedure.
 In young birds, incisions should be made carefully, because the abdominal wall is very thin.
-To perform a proventriculotomy, the bird is positioned in right lateral recumbency with the left pelvic limb abducted and supported caudally in a stand.
+To perform a proventriculotomy, the bird is positioned in right lateral recumbency, with the left pelvic limb abducted and supported caudally in a stand.
 In ostriches, the ventriculus is located caudal to the proventriculus in the coelomic cavity; therefore, the surgical incision to access this part of the GI tract should be through a left paramedian approach beginning ~15 cm caudal to the keel.

 As in all production animals, the cost of surgical correction of many conditions might be greater than the commercial value of the individual animal presented.
 Producers should be made aware of cost considerations.